mathematica-pub/frontend-shared-packages/apps/demo-app/src/assets/ui-components/content/combobox.md

 #### Displaying the number of selected options

-The textbox will display the number of selected options rather than the names of the selected options if the `showSelectedCount` input on the `hsi-ui-textbox` is defined.
+After a first interaction, if the `showSelectedCount` input on the `hsi-ui-textbox` is defined and `dynamicLabel` is not `false`, the textbox will display the number of selected options rather than the names of the selected options.
 The value of this input should be of type `{singular: string, plural: string}`, where the strings are the singular and plural forms of the word that will be displayed in the textbox.
 If the textbox should read, "1 item selected" / "2 items selected", the input should be `{singular: 'item', plural: 'items'}`.

 ```custom-angular
 count selected example